rehmanmuradali/android-security-guides/README.md

 4) Obfuscation
 5) Encryption of Local Storage
 6) No use of implicit broadcast
-7) No hard coded strings
-8) Unused Permission
-9) Stack trace
-10) Improper Content Provider Permissions
-11) MediaProjection: ( Screenshots and screen protecting)
+7) MediaProjection: ( Screenshots and screen protecting)
-12) Unprotected Exported Service
+8) Android Component Hijacking via Intent
+9) No Encryption Under Https
+10) Add Custom Permissions to protect android components
+11) Disable Stacktrace in Release Mode

 ## 1) SSL Pinning